Marcel Boulestin: London and interior design

 Boulestin was an Anglophile from an early age, even in culinary matters.
 He attempted to convince his family of the virtues of mint sauce with mutton, bought mince pies and marmalade in Paris, and took Colette to afternoon tea.
 He moved to London in 1906, and thereafter made his home and career there, though he never considered taking British citizenship (Elizabeth David wrote that he considered it highly improper for a Frenchman to renounce his country).
 At first, in the words of the biographer Brigid Allen, he immersed himself "in the music-halls and theatres, and the follies and ostentatious luxury of the idle rich".
 Among his friends were Robert Ross, Lord Alfred Douglas, and Reginald Turner.
 At first he earned his living by writing humorous "Letters from London" for several magazines, among them Akademos, a sumptuous monthly published by Jacques d'Adelswärd-Fersen.
 For Akademos, Boulestin also wrote a serial novel with a homosexual theme, Les Fréquentations de Maurice, under the pseudonym "Sidney Place".
 The book had a succès de scandale in France, but was thought too racy for publication in Britain.
+(An English translation was finally published in 2024 under the title Maurice In London by Lethe Press.)
 In the same year he collaborated with Francis Toye, on a lightweight novel, The Swing of the Pendulum.
 Some of his feuilletons from London were published as Tableaux de Londres in a limited edition (1912).
 He also wrote for Academy, a review edited by Lord Alfred Douglas; translated plays; and wrote articles that appeared in a variety of publications, including Vanity Fair, Gil Blas, and Mercure Musicale.
 Boulestin also served as secretary to Cosmo Gordon-Lennox (also known as Cosmo Stuart), a theatrical producer, grandson of the Duke of Richmond and husband of the actress Marie Tempest.

 In November 1911 Boulestin opened Decoration Moderne, an interior-design shop at 15 Elizabeth Street in the Belgravia district of London.
 "My stock was small, but modern and first-rate.
 I had made no concessions.
 The silks, the velvets, the linens, the knick-knacks and the wallpapers came from Martine, André Groult, and Iribe.
 I had bought stuffs at Darmstadt, Munich and Vienna; Berlin and Florence supplied me with certain papers, Paris with new and amusing vases, pottery, porcelain, glass, and a few fine pieces of Negro art".
 Among his clients were the future interior decorator Syrie Maugham, and socialites such as Lady Curzon and Mrs. Hwfa Williams.
 His firm also attracted the Countess of Drogheda and Princess Lichnowsky, who had been instrumental in the success of the Omega Workshops.